What Is Data Aggregation Tool – Everything You Need To Know

-Data aggregation refers to processes and methods in which information is gathered, compiled as required and expressed together with a purpose to prepare combined datasets used in data processing.
+Data aggregation refers to a process in which information is gathered, compiled as required, and expressed together with the purpose of preparing combined datasets for data processing.
 It is used to statistically analyze the data.
 Another purpose of data aggregation involves the collection of information based on variables such as age, profession, and similar others.
 The information is grouped accordingly and used to personalize user experience and make choices regarding content.

-Also, the collected data is used to form advertising strategies which can appeal to individuals belonging to groups for which the data has been collected.
-For instance, a site which sells stylish earphones will look forward to forming advertising strategies based on parameters such as age groups.
+Also, the collected data is used to form advertising strategies that can appeal to individuals belonging to groups for which the data has been collected.
+For instance, a site that sells stylish earphones will look forward to forming advertising strategies based on parameters such as age groups.
 A type of data processing is OLAP (Online analytical processing) which is a simple kind of data aggregation in which, basically, an online reporting mechanism, which processes the information, is brought to use.

-Data aggregation can be based on the user preferences.
+Data aggregation can be based on user preferences.
 A single point for the collection of personal information is provided to the users by some websites.
-There is a type of data aggregation which is sometimes referred to as “screen scraping”.
+There is a type of data aggregation which is sometimes referred to as “screen scraping.”
 In this kind of aggregation, a single master personal identification number (PIN) is used by the customer to allow access to their accounts.

 Going into the detail

 The information is gathered by referring to public records and databases.
 This is then converted into documents containing reports, and then as a next step, it is sold to businesses, local or state agencies.
 This information comes as a use for marketing purposes as well.
-Different versions of records for the gathered data is made available for agencies and individuals.
+Different versions of records for the gathered data are made available for agencies and individuals.
 Individuals can request records as per their preferences.

 A look at the components

 The data aggregation process has a set of components, which are as follows:

 - The raw data: Acts as the source for aggregation.

 - The aggregate function: Required to perform computation on the raw data.